THIS ARTICLE INCLUDES A FREE PRINTABLE

 The word “chore” has a negative connotation, but you can make chores a positive family ritual that teaches responsibility.

 In many cases, kids don’t mind helping out - it makes them feel special and capable!
-And family chores can teach your child that your family is a team that operates best when each member contributes.
+And family chores can teach your child that your family is a team that operates best when they contribute.

 2. Rotating Chores - For instance, have a rotating chore chart on a whiteboard that changes each Sunday.
 Or you could write a variety of chores on Popsicle sticks, then have each family member draw a stick or two to determine their chores for the week.